Table of contents

 - add a checklist that helps deciding between different situations leading to this pattern (e.g. a network client will see the same ConnectionRefused pattern both when the server is not listening and when the port is not opened in a firewall)

-Keep in mind that readers of your article will have a wide variety of experience level, include both basic and advanced advices.
+Keep in mind that readers of your article will have a wide variety of experience levels, include both basic and advanced advices.
 Please also take into account that your readers will be mostly developers in a hurry; be nice and start your article with a meaningful lead.

 The tree structure is a quick way to traverse connected patterns and document them in bulk.
 The preview on hover also provides a way to check out the neighbouring patterns.